 In 1972 Murray Perahia won the Leeds International Piano Competition, which led to solo recital engagements throughout Europe.
 In 1973 he gave his first concert at the Aldeburgh Festival, where he worked closely with Benjamin Britten and Peter Pears, accompanying the latter in many lieder recitals.
 He was co-artistic director of the Festival from 1981 to 1989.

+Murray Perahia has recorded an extensive discography.
 He is the recipient of two Grammys; for his recording of Frederic Chopin's complete Etudes, Op.
 10 and Op.
-25 and of Bach's English Suites Nos.
+25 and for Bach's English Suites Nos.
 1, 3, and 6, in addition to numerous Grammy nominations.
 He has also won several Gramophone Awards and was the inaugural recipient of the Piano Award in 2012.
-In celebration of one of today's most respected pianists, Sony have issued a special boxed set edition of all of Mr Perahia’s CD recordings from the past 40 years, along with several DVD performances.
+In celebration of one of today's most respected pianists, Sony issued a special boxed set edition of all of Mr Perahia’s CD recordings from the past 40 years, along with several DVD performances.

 Recently, Mr Perahia embarked on an ambitious project to edit the complete Beethoven Sonatas for the Henle Urtext Edition.
 He also produced and edited numerous hours of recordings of recently discovered master classes by the legendary pianist, Alfred Cortot, which resulted in the highly acclaimed Sony CD release, "Alfred Cortot: The Master Classes."

 Mr Perahia is an honorary fellow of the Royal College of Music and the Royal Academy of Music, and he holds honorary doctorates from Oxford University, Royal College of Music, Leeds University, Duke University and an honorary Doctor of Philosophy from the Weizmann Institute of Science.
+He was the recipient of the 2014 Kohn Foundation Bach Prize from the Royal Academy of Music.
 In 2004 he was awarded an honorary KBE in recognition of his outstanding service to music.